haiwen/python-seafile/README.md

 repo.rename_dir('/A new', 'new file')
 ```

-A dir in plain object is returned:
+A folder in plain object is returned:

 ```
 {